pjkreutzer/swinno-bioeconomy-directionality/docs/EHCS-session-abstract.md

 A bioeconomy suggests replacements of fossil based inputs with inputs from biological sources.
 But the suggested transition goes deeper than input substitution, requiring novel configurations of economic structures and processes.
 A contested debate between different visions of future bioeconomies has emerged in related policy, industry and scholarly arenas.
-Previous discourse analysis shows that this debate is dominated by economic visions centered around bioresources and biotechnology, with a counter vision centered on bioecology.
+Previous discourse analysis has shown that the debate is dominated by economic visions centered around bioresources and biotechnology.

-So far, no studies have moved beyond analysis of discourses to examine which direction the transition is actually taking.
-Using newspaper reports about significant Swedish innovation found in the SWINNO database, this paper maps each innovation related to forest sector between 1970 and 2020 to the bioeconomy visions it aims at realizing.
-Previous definitions of each bioeconomy vision are used to assign innovations to these.
+However, there is a lack of research on which direction the transition to a bioeconomy is actually taking.
+To address this gap, this paper uses newspaper reports about significant Swedish innovations found in the SWINNO database.
+The paper maps each innovation related to the forest sector between 1970 and 2020 to the bioeconomy visions it aims to realize.
+This mapping is based on previous definitions of each bioeconomy vision.

-Conceptualizing innovation as embedded ideas sheds light on the actual direction taking in the transition to a bioeconomy and moves beyond statements of intent.
-The qualitative labeling of innovation data with bioeconomy visions allows to advance the bioeconomy debate by making lock-ins into single visions testable and examining trade-offs as well as potential synergies between innovation aimed at the different visions.
+Conceptualizing innovation as embedded ideas sheds light on the actual direction the transition to a bioeconomy is taking, moving beyond statements of intent.
+Qualitatively labeling innovation data with bioeconomy visions allows us to advance the bioeconomy debate by making lock-ins into single visions testable and examining trade-offs as well as potential synergies between innovation aimed at different visions

 The bioeconomy case study further highlights the importance and challenge of analyzing innovation in the context of sustainability transitions beyond efficiency gains or pollution reductions.